-The average 24.0 lb healthy growing dog requires 1258.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 629-1888 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
-This recipe [ID: 4353726] provides 1261.6 Calories which is enough for a daily meal.
+The average 30.0 lb healthy adult dog requires 793.5 Calories per day (with some animal companions being able to maintain their body weight when getting 50% more or less; 397-1190 Calories per day; 1 Calorie with a capital "C" equals 1 kilocalorie or kcal).
+This recipe [ID: 7856156] provides 794.4 Calories which is enough for a daily meal.
 Note: Neutered dogs have a lower energy need on average when compared to intact dogs.
-Changes in sexual status can affect needs/recipes.